Self-avoiding walks and polygons on hyperbolic graphs: Lower bounds for

-On the other hand, $\mu_p\leq \mathcal{M}\approx 4.9575$ by \Tr{SAP}.
+On the other hand, $\mu_p\leq \pazocal{M}\approx 4.9575$ by \Tr{SAP}.
 Hence $\mu_p<\mu_w$.

 We will use a similar strategy for the remaining hyperbolic tilings.
-We will define their layers in a slightly different way.
-The first layer consists of those vertices except from $o$ that lie in a polygon incident to $o$.
-The second layer consists of those vertices except from $o$ or the vertices of the first layer that lie in a polygon incident to the first layer.
-The other layers can be defined inductively.
 The families $W(x)$, $W_n(x)$, $W^+ _n(x)$ and $W^- _n(x)$ are defined analogously.
 Once again, we partition the vertices of the tessellation into sets according to their neighbourhoods.
 After a worst case analysis we are led to a system of recursive relations.
 The largest eigenvalue of the corresponding matrix is a lower bound for $\mu_w$.

-In the case of $\mathcal{H}(4,5)$ we partition the vertices into the following sets.
+In the case of $\pazocal{H}(4,5)$, we partition the vertices into the following sets.
 The first set comprises $o$.
 The second set comprises those vertices that have $1$ next layer neighbour.
-The third set comprises those vertices that have $2$ next layer neighbours, and $2$ same layer neighbours lying in the second set.
-The fourth set consists of the remaining vertices.
+The remaining vertices have $2$ next layer neighbours by \Lr{span cycle} and \Lr{neigh-k}.
+The third set comprises those vertices that have $2$ next layer neighbours and $2$ same layer neighbours lying in the second set.
+The fourth set consists of the remaining vertices, i.e.\ vertices with $2$ next layer neighbours and at least $1$ same layer neighbour in $S_3$ or $S_4$.

 If each time our walks visit a vertex in $S_4$ we pretend that they will move as if they were at vertex in $S_3$, then we can come up with the following recursive relations: \begin{multicols}{2}

 \columnbreak \end{multicols}